 Baking Cookies Without Butter

-Using oil successfully in dairy-free cookie recipes, however, just as with cakes, depends a good deal on the other ingredients present in the recipe.
-Using oil in recipes with liquid syrups and ground nuts will produce a cookie with a shortbread texture while using oil in combination with egg yolks and either liquid sweetener or granulated sugar will produce a soft and chewy cookie with a cake-like texture.
-If you choose to use oil and liquid sweetener without eggs, in most cases and depending on the number of dry ingredients you use, you will either produce a thin, crisp cookie or a cookie with a muffin-top texture.
+Cookies and shortbreads traditionally use butter for richness and density but rely less on butter for the lift needed in recipes like cakes.
+For this reason, cookies are often much easier to make dairy-free.
+Simply replacing the butter with margarine or vegetable shortening almost always does the trick.
+Using oil successfully, however, depends a good deal on the other ingredients present in the recipe.
+Using oil in recipes with liquid syrups and ground nuts will produce a cookie with a shortbread texture.
+On the other hand, using oil in combination with egg yolks and either liquid sweetener or granulated sugar will produce a soft and chewy cookie with a cakey texture.
+If you choose to use oil and liquid sweetener without eggs, in most cases you will either produce a thin, crisp cookie or a cookie with a muffin-top texture.

 Baking Biscuits and Pastries

-Unsalted Butter Versus Margarine
+Unsalted Butter vs. Margarine